 Moreover, she took Algorithms 101 and she understands that recipes written in the style that Bob uses will not help very much: recipe-style instructions are not a sufficiently expressive language for describing algorithms.
-Instead, she begins by drawing the following table filled with the symbols $\uparrow$ , $\leftarrow$ , $\nwarrow$ , and $\ast$ .
-The entry in position (i,j) (i.e., the ith row and the jth column) describes the moves that Alice will make in the i+j game, with i and j rocks in piles A and B respectively.
-A $\leftarrow$ indicates that she should take one stone from pile B. A $\uparrow$ indicates that she should take one stone from each pile, and $\ast$ indicates that she should not bother playing the game because she will definitely lose against an opponent who has a clue.
+Instead, she begins by drawing the following table filled with the symbols $\uparrow, \leftarrow, \diagdown$, and .
+The entry in position (i, j) (i.e., the ith row and the jth column) describes the moves that Alice will make in the i + j game, with i and j rocks in piles A and B respectively.
+A \leftarrow indicates that she should take one stone from pile B. A \uparrow indicates that she should take one stone from pile A. A \diagdown indicates that she should take one stone from pile A. A schedult the should not bother playing the game because she will definitely lose against an opponent who has a clue.